What is radiofrequency catheter ablation?

 Your electrophysiologist will position the catheters into the heart using X-rays to guide positioning of the catheters.

 The initial part of the ablation procedure is to map and find the origin of your arrhythmia.
 This process may include the use of advanced mapping technology that allows 3D mapping of multiple heart chambers.
 Once the site of origin of your arrhythmia is found, the ablation lesion can be created using radiofrequency energy.
 The radiofrequency energy creates an irreversible lesion in your heart to permanently eliminate your arrhythmia.

-Ohio State's Ross Heart Hospital offers advanced ablation technology that includes use of large tip radiofrequency catheters, cooled-tip radiofrequency catheters, pulsed-energy radiofrequency ablation, cryo-ablation energy and ablation guided by Stereotaxis magnetic navigation.
+Ohio State's Ross Heart Hospital offers advanced ablation technology that includes use of large tip radiofrequency catheters, cooled-tip radiofrequency catheters, pulsed-energy radiofrequency ablation and cryo-ablation energy.
 Radiofrequency ablation is often quite successful, with a success rate of about 96-98 percent.